Quantum Electrometer for Time-Resolved Material Science at the Atomic Lattice Scale: Discussion

 From the analysis of the local charge environment, we are able to understand the nanoscopic origin of spectral diffusion of SnVs and formulate mitigation strategies.
 We identify that the local defect density of $V_{\rm n}$ should be reduced, and quantify precisely the maximally allowed charge trap density for reaching optical coherence.

-Building on the insights of our work we believe that our electrometer opens up an exciting direction in material science, finally enabling the time-resolved study of single elementary charges with \Ang~resolution.
+Building on the insights of our work we believe that our electrometer opens up an exciting direction in material science, enabling the time-resolved study of single elementary charges with \Ang~spatial and 100 ns temporal resolution.

-The integration of the sensor into a scanning-probe tip or a nanodiamond will allow for the study of single and multiple lattice defects in silicon transistors, optically active quantum memories, and defect-induced charge-noise in on-chip ion and superconducting computers — potentially mitigating these detrimental effects and contributing to the further optimization of materials for the application in quantum technology.
+The integration of the sensor into a scanning-probe tip or a nanodiamond will allow for the study of single and multiple lattice defects in silicon transistors, optically active quantum memories, and defect-induced charge-noise in on-chip ion and superconducting computers, potentially mitigating these detrimental effects and contributing to the further optimization of materials for the application in quantum technology.